Your Guide to Planning, Planting, and Growing Daylilies

 Like most perennials, it takes daylilies a year or two to get established and hit their stride.
 Once they do, they'll bloom reliably for many years.

-Daylily foliage usually turns yellow and fades away in late fall, but some varieties stay green right through the winter.
-Spent foliage may be removed in late fall (unless the plants are evergreen), though it’s easier to wait until spring when it can be easily raked away.
+Daylily foliage usually begins turning yellow in late fall, though some varieties stay green right through the winter.
+Spent foliage may be removed in late fall or early spring.
+If you wait until spring, it can be easily raked away.

 Depending on the fertility of the soil, daylilies benefit from an annual spring application of granular all-purpose fertilizer (follow package directions).
 Sprinkle the fertilizer around the base of the plant when you are clearing away the prior year’s foliage.